The Right Stuff (film): Historical accuracy

-While the film took liberties with certain historical facts as part of "dramatic license", criticism focused on one: the portrayal of Gus Grissom panicking when his Liberty Bell 7 spacecraft sank following splashdown.
-Most historians, as well as engineers working for or with NASA and many of the related contractor agencies within the aerospace industry, are now convinced that the premature detonation of the spacecraft hatch's explosive bolts was caused by mechanical failure not associated with direct human error or deliberate detonation by Grissom.
-This determination had been made long before the film was completed.
-Many astronauts, including Schirra, Cooper and Shepard, were critical of The Right Stuff for its treatment of Grissom,Cooper 2000, p.
-33. who was killed in the Apollo 1 launch pad fire in January 1967 and thus unable to defend himself when the film was being made.
+The film drew heaviest criticism for its portrayal of Gus Grissom during the splashdown of Liberty Bell 7, which left readers and viewers with the impression that Grissom panicked and blew the hatch bolts, whereas the book stated that only some people considered that he may have done so.
+Most historians, as well as engineers working for or with NASA and many of the related contractor agencies within the aerospace industry, are now convinced that the premature detonation of the spacecraft hatch's explosive bolts was caused by mechanical failure that was not associated with direct human error or deliberate detonation by Grissom.
+That determination had been made long before the film was completed.
+Many astronauts, including Schirra, Cooper and Shepard, were critical of The Right Stuff for its treatment of Grissom, who had been killed in the Apollo 1 launch pad fire in January 1967 and thus unable to defend himself when the film was being made.

-Other notable inaccuracies include: early termination of Glenn's flight after three orbits instead of seven (in reality, the flight was scheduled for at most three orbits); the engineers who built the Mercury craft are portrayed as Germans (in reality, they were mostly Americans).

 Film models

 A large number of film models were assembled for the production; for the more than 80 aircraft appearing in the film, static mock-ups and models were used as well as authentic aircraft of the period.
 Lieutenant Colonel Duncan Wilmore, USAF (Ret) acted as the United States Air Force liaison to the production, beginning his role as a technical consultant in 1980 when the pre-production planning had begun.
-The first draft of the script in 1980 had concentrated only on the Mercury 7 but as subsequent revisions developed the treatment into more of the original story that Wolfe had envisioned, the aircraft of the late-1940s that would have been seen at Edwards AFB were required.
-Wilmore gathered World War II era "prop" aircraft including:
+The first draft of the script in 1980 had concentrated only on the Mercury 7, but as subsequent revisions developed to the treatment into more of the original story that Wolfe had envisioned, the aircraft of the late-1940s that would have been seen at Edwards AFB were required.
+Wilmore gathered World War II era "prop" aircraft such as the following: